 Travel Enthusiast Sombudha Adhikari Shares Five Must-See Spots In Chattanooga

-WHITEHOUSE STATION, NJ, UNITED STATES, September 21, 2020 /EINPresswire.com/ -- Known for it's distinct place in railroad history, Chattanooga is both a great place for a weekend getaway and to start a family.
+EINPresswire.com/ -- Known for its distinct place in railroad history, Chattanooga is both a great place for a weekend getaway and to start a family.
 Located on the border of Tennessee and Georgia, Chattanooga provides a wealth of fun things to see and do.
 Travel enthusiast Sombudha Adhikari is here to share five must-see attractions in Chattanooga.

 Sombudha Adhikari recommends checking out the world-famous Chattanooga Choo Choo Terminal Station.
 While the station is now a hotel, Sombudha Adhikari says you should make the stop even if you're not looking for overnight accommodations.
 While at Terminal Station, you'll be able to enjoy shops, an antique engine, restaurants, and a beautiful garden.